Famous 1880s New York World reporter takes charge of Iron Clad Manufacturing Company.

 Recognizing the potential of an efficient metal barrel design, Nellie Bly acquired the 1905 patent rights from its inventor, Henry Wehrhahn, who worked at her Iron Clad Manufacturing Company.

-For her first assignment as a reporter for Joseph Pulitzer’s newspaper, the New York World, Elizabeth Jane Cochran (1867-1922) — Nellie Bly — feigned insanity for 10 days in New York’s notorious Blackwell’s Island Asylum.
+For her first assignment as a reporter for Joseph Pulitzer’s newspaper, the New York World, Elizabeth Jane Cochran (1867-1922) feigned insanity for 10 days in New York’s notorious Blackwell’s Island Asylum.
 She had been hired in 1887 to write about the mental institution.

 Portrait of Elizabeth J. Cochran in January 1890.

 Elizabeth J. Cochran in January 1890, four years before her marriage to industrialist Robert Seaman.
-After gaining fame as journalist Nellie Bly, she became “determined to make steel containers for the American trade.”
+After gaining fame as a journalist, she became “determined to make steel containers for the American trade.”
 Photo courtesy Library of Congress.

 In 1889, the New York World sent the 25-year-old Bly on a steamboat trip around the world to mimic Phileas Fogg in Jules Verne’s Around the World in Eighty Days.
 After a 72-day journey, she returned to New York to write a popular book.

 Much has been written about this remarkable woman from Cochran’s Mills, Pennsylvania, and her investigative reporting career with the Pittsburgh Dispatch and the New York World.
-There’s a less known but fascinating side to her — the manufacturing “Iron Clad” steel oil drums.
+There’s a less-known side to her remarkable life — the manufacturing “Iron Clad” steel oil drums.

 In America’s oilfields, traditional wooden barrels had always been problematic for shipping oil.
 Despite the introduction of pipelines and railroad tank cars, there remained the need for manageable-sized, durable, leak-proof barrels (see History of the 42-Gallon Oil Barrel).